Japhilko/machine_learning/slides/c2_random_forests.md

 ### The best random forest model:

-- retains columnar categorical variables
+- uses columnar categorical variables
 - `mtry` = 24,
 - terminal node size of 5 observations
 - sample size of 80%.

 ### How to proceed

-- repeat the model to get a better expectation of error rate.
+- Repeat the model to get a better expectation of error rate.

 <!--
 - as expected error ranges between ~25,800-26,400